-The fourteen successful student ambassadors for the 2021 Premier's Anzac Student Tour have been announced.
+Follow the journey of the fourteen successful student ambassadors on the 2021 Premier's Anzac Student Tour.

-These students from 12 secondary schools in Western Australia will travel around the State in commemoration of the Anzac legacy.
+These students from 12 secondary schools in Western Australia travelled around the State in commemoration of the Anzac legacy.

-Amalgamated with the 2020 tour, they will travel to Kununurra, Broome, Rottnest and Albany from 16-26 April 2021.
-The historical education program focuses on:
+Amalgamated with the 2020 tour, they travelled to Kununurra, Broome, Rottnest and Albany from 16-26 April 2021.
+The historical education program focused on: